Md-Nijam-62/Power-BI-E-Shop-Dashboard/README.md

 # Power-BI-E-Shop-Dashboard
-This complete Power BI project has helped me comprehend data cleansing, data visualisation, and the creation of an E-Shop dashboard. in order for us to properly learn how to use Power BI.
+This complete Power BI project has helped me comprehend data cleaning, data visualisation, and the creation of an E-Shop dashboard. in order for us to properly learn how to use Power BI.

 Snapshot: